kingstefan26/alabamaEncoder/readme.md

 then use aomenc to encode with grain denoise at level 17, speed 4, crf 25 finally mux and encode audio with above ffmpeg params

+## Build & Develop

+### get the code

+clone the repo <br>
+`python -m venv venv` <br>
+`source venv/bin/activate [.fish if you use fish shell]` <br>
+`pip install -r requirements.txt` <br>

+You can run without building with `python -m alabamaEncode_frontends.cli <cli args>` <br>

+### build

+`python -m build` <br>
+now [re]install ur local build <br>
+`pipx install . --editable --force`

 ## Notes

 - if you already are running `alabamaEncoder`, you can spin up new workers (multi pc guide), they will automatically connect and split the workload
-- if you crash/abort the script, dont worry, just rerun it with the same arguments and it will pick up where it left off
+- if you crash/abort the script, rerun it with the same arguments, and it'll pick up where it left off
-- i *personally* did lots of testing and my ffmpeg split/concat method is frame perfect, but if you find any issues, please provide a sample and create a issue
+- I *personally* did lots of testing, and my ffmpeg based split/concat method is frame perfect, but if you find any issues, please create an issue and provide a sample
+- All criticism is welcome, create an issue, and I'll be glad to explain decisions, fix bugs or even fill feature requests

 ## Credits